You are here

 Cajun & Creole Music Collection Record Logo

-Some of the rarest recordings in the Cajun & Creole Music Collection were acquired through donations and gifts from individuals.
-The collection collects commercial and studio produced recordings in all formats: 78 rpm records, vinyl (33 ⅓ rpm and 45 rpm) records, audio and video tapes, CDs, DVDs, etc. Donations of music-related career and personal papers of artists, business records, music label/company materials, photographs, instruments, artifiacts, and other music memorabilia are especially welcome.
-The Cajun & Creole Music Collection also accepts monetary donations to be used to purchase items for the collection.
+Some of the rarest recordings in the Cajun and Creole Music Collection were acquired through donations and gifts from individuals, families, and organizations.
+The collection collects commercial and studio produced recordings in all formats: 78 rpm records, vinyl (33 ⅓ rpm and 45 rpm) records, audio and video tapes, CDs, DVDs, etc. Donations of music-related career and personal papers of artists, business records, music label/company materials, photographs, instruments, artifiacts, and other musical career memorabilia are especially welcome.
+The Cajun and Creole Music Collection also accepts monetary donations to be used to purchase items for the collection.

 Belt & jewelry worn by Cajun musician Nathan Abshire